 Tom Wade is an RE teacher and volunteer youth leader based in Harpenden.
 You can follow Tom now @Batman_Wade

-Welcome to the Youthwork Blog, a space for conversation around the future of youth ministry between the people who care.
-Each week we will hear from a different youth work thinker and practitioner about best practice, new ideas, possible strategies and the latest research.
+Welcome to the Youthwork Blog, a space for conversation around the future of youth ministry between the people who care and a range of other topics.
 Want to write for us?
-Drop us a line at email@example.com.
+Drop us a line at firstname.lastname@example.org.